skylight-hq/skylight.digital/pages/toolkits/agile-procurement-playbook/pages/02_guiding-principles-of-an-agile-procurement.md

 ### How it differs from other procurements

-An agile procurement strategy is distinct from other procurement strategies, such as the common waterfall strategy in these primary
+An agile procurement strategy is distinct from other procurement strategies, such as the common waterfall strategy, in these primary
 areas:

 -   Size of the contracts being awarded,